 |19/07/1897||Inverness and Aviemore Direct Railway (Highland Railway)|

 Carrbridge to Daviot opened.
-This section includes the Aultnaslanach Viaduct, the only timber railway viaduct left in Scotland.
+This section includes the Aultnaslanach Viaduct, (currently the only in use timber railway viaduct left in Scotland).

 Line opened from Stromeferry to new terminus and pier at Kyle of Lochalsh.
 Stations at; Plockton, Duirinish and Kyle of Lochalsh.